 LinkedIn is probably the first platform that comes to mind when it comes to business networking.

-Hardly a surprise when everybody you know (and their bosses) are on LinkedIn.
+Hardly a surprise when everybody you know (and their bosses) is on LinkedIn.
 As of June 2021, LinkedIn had a whopping 756 million registered members from 200 countries and territories!
 That’s massive.
 That’s an indicator of success.

 Yet, despite those impressive figures, I feel LinkedIn isn’t going to be as huge a success as it is today.